 - All bone marrow transplant participants

 Through the hematology, oncology and BMT rehabilitation program, children are offered a variety of services that aim at improving functional independence, developmental progression, and overall quality of life.
-This level of intervention and care becomes available at the time of diagnosis and continues throughout the patients’ long-term follow-up process in coordination with the Late Effects Clinic at St. Louis Children’s Hospital.
-The Late Effects Clinic provides multidisciplinary and comprehensive long-term follow-up care for survivors of childhood cancer through the evaluation/assessment of medical experts, including specialists from occupational, physical and speech therapy.
+This level of intervention and care becomes available at the time of diagnosis and continues throughout the patients’ long-term follow-up process in coordination with the Childhood Cancer Survivorship Program at St. Louis Children’s Hospital.
+The Childhood Cancer Survivorship Program provides multidisciplinary and comprehensive long-term follow-up care for survivors of childhood cancer through the evaluation/assessment of medical experts, including specialists from occupational, physical and speech therapy.

 - St. Louis Children’s Hospital offers a structured, multidisciplinary pediatric hematology, oncology and bone marrow transplant rehabilitation program, with therapists who are expertly trained in the areas of pediatric cancer, bone marrow transplant and other associated disorders.